 Document Analysis Forms typically ask students to record the same basic information such as:

 You can customize your Document Analysis Form based on the type of documents students are working with.
-You can decide to label categories as phrases or questions (or both).
-Click here for examples of three different Document Analysis Forms:

 Step two: Helping students use a Document Analysis Form